eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with other back-end software engineering frameworks
 	- [Talkspace](https://www.talkspace.com/)
 + skill set:
+	- Data/Model Validation Engineer
+	- We are looking for someone passionate about learning how machine learning systems are developed to assist with validating and processing training data to evolve our state of the art systems.
+	- Engage with software engineers on the Perception team to identify and collect training data to evolve our machine learning systems.
+	- Working with engineers on the Perception team, train new machine learning models and perform analysis to quantify how they perform based on changes to the training data sets.
+	- Provide feedback on tools and processes for efficient workflow of training data creation and validation.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.